 The lists of specific commitments of each Party are covered in Annex XV.
 These lists will be reviewed every three years with the objective to further liberalise trade in services between both sides.

-The Chapter on Investment (Chapter 5) aims to improve the legal framework conditions for EFTA and Colombian businesses investing in each other’s markets, in particular by granting non-discriminatory rights of establishment and operation (commercial presence) in economic sectors that are not covered by the Chapter on Trade in Services.
+The Chapter on investment (Chapter 5) aims to improve the legal framework conditions for EFTA and Colombian businesses investing in each other’s markets, in particular by granting non-discriminatory rights of establishment and operation (commercial presence) in economic sectors that are not covered by the Chapter on trade in services.

 For a few areas, the Parties have lodged reservations to national treatment based on restrictions in their national legislation (Annex XVIII).
 The investment provisions in the Agreement complement the Investment Protection Treaties that may be concluded bilaterally between individual EFTA States and Colombia.

-Intellectual Property Rights
+Protection of Intellectual Property (IPR)

 The Agreement contains a full-fledged chapter on intellectual property rights (IPR; Chapter 6), covering all fields of IPR as well as measures relating to enforcement.
 The Chapter is based on the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), but includes certain improvements and clarifications with respect to TRIPS.
 For the first time in an EFTA Free Trade Agreement, measures relating to biodiversity are included.

-Through the Agreement, the Parties consent to mutually open their Government Procurement markets.
+Through the Agreement, the Parties consent to mutually open their government procurement markets.
 The government entities covered are listed in Annex XIX, while further provisions are contained in Annex XX (General Notes).

-The Chapter on Government Procurement (Chapter 7) deals with the procedures to be followed by a government entity which is procuring goods, services and construction services above a certain threshold (specified in Annex XIX).
-The Chapter draws inspiration from the WTO Agreement on Government Procurement, but is adapted in a way to reflect the interests of the Parties.
+The Chapter on government procurement (Chapter 7) deals with the procedures to be followed by a government entity which is procuring goods, services and construction services above a certain threshold (specified in Annex XIX).
+The Chapter draws inspiration from the WTO Agreement on government procurement, but is adapted in a way to reflect the interests of the Parties.